Tooth Extractions Rock Hill

 It’s always better to preserve your natural teeth with restorative dentistry whenever possible, but sometimes an extraction is the only way to keep the rest of your mouth healthy.
 Drs.
 Coombs, Ross and Sourlis will make sure the extraction procedure is performed in a gentle, compassionate manner.
 If you’re suffering from a severe toothache or another condition that might mean a need for tooth extractions in our Rock Hill, SC dental office, contact us today.

-Why Choose Coombs, Ross & Sourlis Family Dentistry for Tooth Extractions?
+Why Choose Coombs, Ross & Sourlis Family Dentistry of Rock Hill for Tooth Extractions?

 Do I Need a Tooth Extraction?